Roasting chestnuts in your oven is easy! Learn how to roast chestnuts at home, and get tips on how to buy and prepare chestnuts too.

 I can’t tell you how many times I’ve cut my fingers on sharp bits of chestnut shells.
 It’s not fun, especially when the shell goes under your fingernails.

-Well on that happy note (sorry!)
-I hope you’ve found this article useful.
-Despite everything I’ve told you here, the reality is that there is no “correct” way to prep, cook or peel chestnuts.
+Well, on THAT happy note (sorry!), I hope you’ve found this article useful.
+Despite everything I’ve told you here, the reality is that there is no “correct” method for roasting chestnuts.
 This is because not all chestnuts are the same.
 They come in different sizes, some have membranes that go through the flesh or the nut, and it can be difficult to figure out how old your chestnuts are.
-The best thing you can do is test a few batches until you find what works best for you and stick to it.

 Wash and dry your chestnuts.

-Use a sharp pairing knife to cut a slit into the bottom of each chestnut (or cut an X into the flat side of the chestnut).
+Place chestnuts flat-side down.
+Use a sharp pairing knife to cut a slit into the top of each chestnut.

-Place scored chestnuts in a single layer on a baking tray (cut side up if you used the X method).
+Place scored chestnuts in a single layer on a baking tray.

-Roast chestnuts in the centre of the oven for 15-25 minutes, depending on how large they are.
+Roast chestnuts in the centre of the oven for about 25 minutes.
 The bigger the chestnut, the longer they will take to cook.
 Chestnuts are done when they smell nutty, and are hot to the touch.

 Remove chestnuts from oven, and allow to cool enough to handle them.
 Peel warm chestnuts using fingers and a tea towel, working quickly.

 Serve shelled chestnuts with salt and melted butter, if desired.